Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

-has optimal value equal to zero for some vector $p$, then also \eqref{eq:extreme_case} has the same optimal solution $z^*$ with the same zero optimal value.
+Notice that if the problem has optimal value equal to zero for some vector $p$, and either for $\kappa=1$ or $\kappa=-1$, then also \eqref{eq:extreme_case} has the same optimal solution $z^*$ with the same zero optimal value.
 The converse, though, is not true, since the optimal $z^*$ solving \eqref{eq:extreme_case} might satisfy $p^\top z^*=0$, but if $p$ is drawn randomly from any continuous distribution, then the probability for it to happen is zero.
-On the other hand, if $z^*$ solves \eqref{eq:extreme_case}, then there exists an index $i$ and a positive constant $\mu$ such that $e_i^\top \mu z^*=\pm 1$, so \eqref{eq:extreme_case_rand-} or \eqref{eq:extreme_case_rand+} has optimal value $0$ for $p=e_i$.
+On the other hand, if $z^*$ solves \eqref{eq:extreme_case}, then there exists an index $i$ and a positive constant $\mu$ such that $e_i^\top \mu z^*=\pm 1$, so \eqref{eq:extreme_case_rand+} has optimal value $0$ for $p=e_i$.